Front Office Football: Series

 It has had seven sequels: Front Office Football 2, Front Office Football 2001, Front Office Football 2002, Front Office Football 4, Front Office Football 2004, Front Office Football 2007, Front Office Football 7, and Front Office Football 8.
 A college football version titled Front Office Football: The College Years was released in 2001.
 Having received many favorable reviews over the years, it has been called the most realistic American football simulation for the computer.

 Front Office Football 2004 was the first version that allowed for multi-player capability, resulting in the creation of several on-line leagues.

 Front Office Football 8 was released on November 23, 2016.

 In 2018, Gindin announced after years without a publisher following being dropped by EA Sports, he had joined forces with Out of the Park Developments.

 On June 11, 2020, it was announced that Solecismic Software and OOTP Developments were parting ways.
-Full ownership of the FOF9 code was given to Gindin to develop the next version of Front Office Football.
+Full ownership of the FOF9 code was given to Gindin to develop the next version of Front Office Football, which Gindin released on Steam on October 31, 2023.